mohamedfa/Top-250-Movies-by-IMDb/README.md

 # 🛠 Used Tools

 I used Power BI to analyze and visualize the data.
 I imported the data with Power BI through the get data from the web feature.
 We can use it from (Home >> Get Data >> Web).
-This feature allows you to import data from a web page.
+This feature allows you to import data from a web page. <br>

 ![import data from a web page feature](https://github.com/user-attachments/assets/7fd9ede5-88d5-461a-bb10-46f964611e8f)

 # 📅 The data in Power BI

 I did the ETL process through Power Query.
 We can see the final form of the data in the Table View tab.

 ![the data in table view](https://github.com/user-attachments/assets/c28754d1-0124-4129-9309-e7e169de3ab0)

 # 📊 Dashboard

 As we can see, the dashboard view is eye-friendly and very related to the IMDb website.
+You can download the dashboard from [here](https://github.com/mohamedfa/Top-250-Movies-by-IMDb/blob/main/Top%20250%20Movies%20IMDb.pbix) and try it on your machine.

 ![dashboard](https://github.com/user-attachments/assets/7857c775-e8dd-4515-9ab5-1f94746e6422)

 # 🧮 Some Measures